honghaoz/Ji/README.md

 ### Swift 2 Support

 The `swift-2.0` branch is updated for Swift 2.
-Since Xcode 7 is still in beta.
-You have to install `Ji` manually.
+Since Xcode 7 is still in beta, you have to install `Ji` manually.

 ### Cocoapods